Benedict Biscop Prince Bishop School Teaching Alliance Leading School

 Due to the diversity of the population within the Sunderland area, our curriculum has been designed to enhance the knowledge of the lived experience of people of other faiths and of people of no faith.
 We feel this will support our pupils to have an improved world view as well as help them make links between their own lives and the lives of others, preparing them well for secondary school.

 Our R.E. curriculum incorporates units from the Durham and Newcastle Diocesan Syllabus, alongside units from the Understanding Christianity curriculum.
+We have developed a two year cycle in EYFS and KS1 to support mixed age delivery.
 Most year groups benefit from two half term units every term.
 Five of the principal religions in Britain are taught by the end of KS2: Christianity, Hinduism, Islam, Sikhism and Judaism, with the greater emphasis and time allocation on Christianity, alongside non-religious world views.

 Each Understanding Christianity unit incorporates the three elements: